Torh-21/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 The 5-more_numbers.c function prints 10 times the numbers, from 0 to 14, followed by a new line.
 The 6-print_line.c function prints draws a straight line in the terminal.
 The 7-print_diagonal.c function draws a diagonal line on the terminal.
+The 8-print_square.c function  prints a square, followed by a new line.